 ii.
 John Trapp wrote more than 300 years ago, "This age aboundeth with mouth-mercy, which is good cheap, and therefore like refuse fruit is found growing in every hedge.
 But a little handful were worth a great many such mouthfuls."
 How much truer is this today!

 b.
-A completion out of what you have: We can’t give what we don’t have.
+A completion out of what you have: We can't give what we don't have.
 God judges our giving against what resources we have.
-But the issue of what and how we spend is relevant to what you have.
-If you overspend and therefore never have any to give, you can’t excuse it before God by saying, “Well, I don’t have anything.”
+However, the issue of what and how we spend is relevant to what you have.
+If you overspend and therefore never have any to give, you can't excuse it before God by saying, "Well, I don't have anything to give."

 d.
 It is accepted according to what one has, and not according to what he does not have: Again, God does not expect us to give what we do not have.
-True Christian giving can not be measured by the amount.
-One might give a million dollars, and yet not give enough; another may give one dollar and be giving with tremendous sacrifice and generosity.
-True giving is measured by obedience, proportion and need, not by amount.
+True Christian giving cannot be measured by the amount.
+One might give a million dollars and yet not give enough; another may give one dollar and give with tremendous sacrifice and generosity.
+True giving is measured by obedience, proportion, and need, not by amount.

 ii.
-In giving, many go back to the Old Testament law of the tithe, the giving of ten percent unto the Lord.
-This is a good principle for giving, and perhaps a broad benchmark, yet the New Testament nowhere specifically commands tithing.
-But it certainly does speak of it in a positive light, if it is done with a right heart (Luke 11:42).
+Many go back to the Old Testament law of the tithe, the giving of ten percent unto the Lord.
+This is a good principle for giving and perhaps a broad benchmark, yet the New Testament nowhere specifically commands tithing.
+The New Testament certainly does speak of tithing in a positive light if it is done with a right heart (Luke 11:42).

 iii.
 But the New Testament speaks with great clarity on the principles of giving.
-It teaches us that giving should be regular, planned, proportional, and private (1 Corinthians 16:1-4); that it must be generous, freely given, and cheerful (2 Corinthians 9).
+It teaches us that giving should be regular, planned, proportional, and private (1 Corinthians 16:1-4) and that it must be generous, freely given, and cheerful (2 Corinthians 9).

 iv.
-Since the New Testament doesn’t emphasize tithing, one might not be strict on it for Christians (though some Christians do argue against tithing on the basis of self-interest).
-But since giving is to be proportional, we should be giving some percentage - and ten percent is a good benchmark - a starting place!
-For some to give ten percent is nowhere near enough; for others, at their present time, five percent may be a massive step of faith.
+Since the New Testament doesn't emphasize tithing, one might not be strict on it for Christians (though some Christians do argue against tithing on the basis of self-interest).
+However, since giving should be proportional, we should give some percentage, and ten percent is a good benchmark or goal.
+However, for some to give ten percent is nowhere near enough; for others, at their present time, five percent may be a massive step of faith.

 v.
 If our question is, "How little can I give and still be pleasing to God?" our heart isn't in the right place at all.
 We should have the attitude of some early Christians, who essentially said: "We're not under the tithe - we can give more!"
 Giving and financial management are spiritual issues, not only financial issues (Luke 16:11).